Amazon Marketplace

 MWS (Marketplace Web Services) is Amazon's legacy API for seller integrations (deprecated and replaced by Selling Partner API).
 Many seller tools use/used MWS to automate orders, inventory, and report management.
 Sellers should migrate to the new Selling Partner API as MWS is being phased out.

-Open term pageMarkenspezialist
+Open glossary pageMarkenspezialist

 Brand Specialist